consensuslabs/pavilion-network/backend/docs/comment.md

 ---
-# Comments Feature Specification
+# Comment Feature Specification

 ## Overview

-The Comments feature allows users to add, view, edit, and delete comments on videos in the Pavilion Network platform.
+The Comment feature allows users to add, view, edit, and delete comments on videos in the Pavilion Network platform.
 Unlike other data in the system which is stored in CockroachDB, comments will be stored in ScyllaDB, a high-performance NoSQL database, to better handle the sequential and potentially high-volume nature of comment data.

 ## Architecture